-AccessNI cannot access criminal records held overseas except for a limited number of EU countries, this currently applies to an applicant whose nationality is German, Lithuanian, Polish, Portuguese, Romanium, Spanish, French, Italian or Slovakia and is in regulated activity with children, but it is possible to submit an application while the applicant is overseas.
+AccessNI cannot access criminal records held overseas, unless the applicant is German, Lithuanian, Polish, Portuguese, Romanium, Spanish, French, Italian or Slovakian and is in regulated activity with children.
+You can submit an application while the applicant is overseas.

-If you plan to employ someone from another country and you want to check if they have a criminal record in that country you can find information about getting this on the GOV.UK website.
+If you plan to employ someone from another country and you want to check if they have a criminal record in that country, see criminal records checks for overseas applicants (GOV.UK).

 Certificate of good conduct